mainakpal08/mainakpal08.github.io/_posts/General/2018-05-09-tribute-to-tagore .markdown

 I can keep writing on and on.
 But I have my semester exam day after tomorrow.I will finish it with my most favorite lines written by him:

- "Chitto jetha voi shunno , Uccho jetha shir gyan jetha mukto , jetha griher prachir apon prangon tole dibos shorbori bosudhare rakhe nai khondo khudro kori jetha bakko ridoyer utsomukh hote ucchosia uthe, jetha nirbarito srote deshe deshe dishe dishe kormodhara dhai ojosro sohosro bidho choritarthotai , jetha tuccho acharer morubalu rashi bicharer sroto poth fele nai grasi pourushere kore ni shotodha , nitto jetha tumi sorbo kormo chinta anonder neta , nij hoste nirdoi aghat kori pita
+ "Chitto jetha voi shunno , Uccho jetha shir\
+gyan jetha mukto , jetha griher prachir\
+apon prangon tole dibos shorbori\
+bosudhare rakhe nai khondo khudro kori\
+jetha bakko ridoyer utsomukh hote\
+ucchosia uthe, jetha nirbarito srote\
+deshe deshe dishe dishe kormodhara dhai\
+ojosro sohosro bidho choritarthotai,\
+jetha tuccho acharer morubalu rashi\
+bicharer sroto poth fele nai grasi\
+pourushere kore ni shotodha , nitto jetha\
+tumi sorbo kormo chinta anonder neta,\
+nij hoste nirdoi aghat kori pita\
 Bharotere sei sorge koro jagorito"

 Tagore’s own translation (English Gitanjali Verse 35):

-Where the mind is without fear and the head is held high;
+Where the mind is without fear and the head is held high;\
-Where knowledge is free;
+Where knowledge is free;\
-Where the world has not been broken up into fragments by narrow domestic walls;
+Where the world has not been broken up into fragments by narrow domestic walls;\
-Where words come out from the depth of truth;
+Where words come out from the depth of truth;\
-Where tireless striving stretches its arms towards perfection;
+Where tireless striving stretches its arms towards perfection;\
-Where the clear stream of reason has not lost its way into the dreary desert sand of dead habit;
+Where the clear stream of reason has not lost its way into the dreary desert sand of dead habit;\
-Where the mind is led forward by thee into ever-widening thought and action Into that heaven of freedom, my father, let my country awake!!
+Where the mind is led forward by thee into ever-widening thought and action\
+Into that heaven of freedom, my father, let my country awake!!

 Here is a fusion A. R. Rahman created with this verse: